Venice Lido: Military island

 San Nicolò was also where the soldiers and the ships for Venice's naval expeditions in the Adriatic Sea and the rest of the Mediterranean Sea gathered and set off from.
 Some of these were:

-In 1000 the doge Pietro II Orseolo (991-1099) set off for a mission to Istria and Dalmatia which freed the northern Adriatic from the Narentine pirates.
+In 1000 the doge Pietro II Orseolo (991-1009) set off for a mission to Istria and Dalmatia which freed the northern Adriatic from the Narentine pirates.
 In 1099, 207 ships set off at the end of the first crusade to help the crusaders to consolidate their conquests.
 It defeated a fleet of their Genoese rivals off Rhodes.
 In 1124 a fleet sets off to free the King of Jerusalem who had been imprisoned in Tyre, Lebanon.
 It had 108 vessels, 40 galleys 40 supply ships and 28 ships with rams.
 It besieged and seized Tyre.
 In 1171 A fleet set off for a battle against the emperor Byzantine Emmanuel Kommenos who had the Venetians in Constantinople arrested.
-The fleet was defeated more by the plague that the Byzantines, who were was joined by the rival maritime republics of Genoa and Pisa.
+The fleet was defeated more by the plague that the Byzantines, who were joined by the rival maritime republics of Genoa and Pisa.
 In 1202 the crusaders of the fourth crusade gathered at Lido in preparation to be taken to the East by Venetian ships.
 In 1690 Francesco Morosini set off for a campaign in the Peloponnese.
 He was elected as doge while away.
 He was met at Lido by the abbot while the senators waited for him of the bucintoro, the ceremonial boat of the doge.
 In 1784 there was a punitive expedition against the Barbary pirates.